Save 15% on Disney+ with an annual subscription

-|Maximum streaming sessions||Depends on plan (up to four streams)||One device per plan|
+|Maximum streaming sessions||Depends on plan (up to four streams)||Depends on plan (up to three streams)|

 |Closed captions||Select programs||Select programs|

 |Quality||From SD to 4K Ultra HD||From SD to HD|

-|Affiliates include||Netflix USA, Disney, Warner Bros, BBC Worldwide, 20th Century Fox, NBC Universal, Village Roadshow, ABC Commercial||Hulu, NBC, Fox, Disney, ABC television group, CW, Bravo, E!, Fox Sports 1 and 2, Syfy, Onion News Network, Oxygen,|
+|Affiliates include||Netflix USA, Warner Bros, BBC Worldwide, NBC Universal, Village Roadshow||Hulu, NBC, Fox, Disney-ABC Television Group, CW, Bravo, E!, Fox Sports 1 and 2, Syfy, Onion News Network, Oxygen|

 |How much data does it use?|